syncfusion-content/xamarin-docs/Xamarin/Picker/Overview.md

 ---
 layout: post
 title: Overview of Syncfusion Picker control for Xamarin.Forms
-description: Overview and key features comparisions across IOS, Andriod and UMPO of  Xamarine Picker control
+description: This section explains about Overview and key features comparisions across IOS, Andriod and UMP of Xamarine Picker control
 platform: Xamarin
 control: Picker
 documentation: ug
 ---

-# Overview
+# Overview with Xamarin Picker

 The picker control allows you to pick an item among a list of items that can be customized with custom view.
 This control can be opened as dialog.
 Its rich feature set includes functionalities such as data binding, multi column, header/footer, custom view on header/footer, and default validation buttons.